-What I’ve learned is that traveling by train in China is a bit trickier than it has been in other countries.
+What I’ve learned about train travel in China is that it’s a bit trickier than it has been in other countries.
 There are a few reasons for that.

 I’d definitely suggest taking trains from city to city since you get to see so much more of China and also because their rail system is efficient and comfortable.
 Be prepared to spend a bit more for comfort but it’s totally worth it.